Advertiser Disclosure

 Currently, we value IHG One Rewards points at around 0.5 cents per point.
 You’re probably in good shape if you can book an IHG hotel for more than that.

 It’s important to note how much a hotel room costs fluctuates depending on the season, day of the week, and other factors affecting supply and demand.
 The cents-per-point value you receive may not match what we list it as.
-And don’t forget to include taxes and fees when calculating the value you’re getting since taxes and fees are usually included in reservations made with points.
+Don’t forget to include taxes and fees when calculating the value you’re getting since taxes and fees are usually included in reservations made with points.

 A Brief History of IHG: What’s Its Actual Name, Anyway?